keboola/connection-docs/transformations/python/index.md

 The latest versions of packages are always installed at the time of the release (you can check that [in the repository](https://github.com/keboola/docker-custom-python/releases)).
-In case your code relies on a specific package version, you can override the installed version by calling e.g.:
+In case your code relies on a specific package version, you can override the installed version by calling, e.g.:

 {% highlight python %}
 import subprocess